Rich-McCormick Woolen Factory

-The Rich-McCormick Woolen Factory is an historic, American woolen mill that is located in Dunnstable Township in Clinton County, Pennsylvania.
+The Rich-McCormick Woolen Factory is an historic woolen mill in Dunnstable Township in Clinton County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1985.

 History and architectural features

 Built in 1830, this historic structure is a three-story, brick building that sits on a coursed stone foundation, has a gable roof, and measures thirty-two feet by fifty feet, six inches, and four bays by seven bays.
 It was built as a woolen mill and remained in operation until 1845, after which it was used for storage.
 The building was converted to residential use in 1930.

-It was listed on the National Register of Historic Places in 1985.